Psychological and emotional responses to climate change among young people worldwide: Differences associated with gender, age, and country

 Abstract

-Recently published research (Hickman et al., 2021) described concern and anxiety about climate change among young people aged 16-25 in ten countries around the world.
-Using the same dataset, this paper examines differences associated with gender and age.
-There were small but consistent gender differences, with female respondents expressing greater levels of concern and negative emotions, while male respondents were more optimistic and expressed greater faith in government.
-Within this narrow age group, there was some evidence that concern and negative emotions about climate change were higher among older respondents compared to those who were younger.
-There were complex differences among countries; in general, respondents in the Philippines, India, and Nigeria report a stronger psychological impact of climate change than respondents in the United States and Finland.
-These results help to describe the extent and patterns of climate anxiety worldwide in an age range that is relatively understudied.
+Recent research has described concern and anxiety about climate change, especially among young people, but limited data are available looking at the responses of adolescents.
+Based on further analysis of an existing dataset that obtained survey responses from young people aged 16–25 in 10 different countries, this paper examines differences associated with gender and age, which are important predictors of vulnerability to the impacts of climate change.
+Gender differences were small but consistent, with female respondents expressing greater levels of concern and negative emotions, while male respondents were more optimistic and expressed greater faith in the government.
+Within this narrow age group, there were small but significant positive correlations showing that concern and negative emotions about climate change were higher among older respondents.
+There were complex differences among countries; in general, respondents in the Philippines, India, and Nigeria reported a stronger psychological impact of climate change than respondents in the United States and Finland.
+These results help to describe the extent and patterns of climate anxiety in multiple locations around the world in an age range that is relatively understudied.

 Original languageEnglish